vedang/vedang.me/content/techlog/2012-02-23-composability-and-compojure.md

 date: 2012-02-23T23:57:57+05:30
 ---

-Caveat: This post needs some rudimentary knowledge of Compojure.
+_Caveat_: This post needs some rudimentary knowledge of Compojure.
 Compojure is a web framework for Clojure, and if you don't understand what that means, then you should probably head over to the [Compojure docs](https://github.com/weavejester/compojure/wiki).

 Compojure exposes us to a beautifully _composable_ abstraction, and this post is an attempt to show why that is a great thing.
 <!--more-->